Paris is one of the best destinations to visit within Europe.

-Paris, la ville de l’amour.
-A city that breathes “joie de vivre”.
-One of the best destinations within Europe and with these Top 10 unusual things to do in Paris you’re set for your next visit.
-There’s so much more to see besides the Eiffel Tower, Notre Dame, Arc the Triomphe and the Louvre.
-It’s about time you know these hidden gems of Paris.
+Are you ready for an amazing experience?
+There’s so much more to see besides the beautiful sights of the Eiffel Tower, Notre Dame, Arc the Triomphe and the Louvre.
+It’s about time you know the hidden gems of Paris.

 Number 10 – Parc de Belleville